More Information

 • Subscribe to the inExcelsis weekly e-news. inExcelsis is our ministry partner to serve those who are unhoused.
 Visit inexcelsislove.org.

 Sewing know-how is not required, there are plenty of projects for all skills.
 We love having girls come with their moms, learning to sew and serve.
 Coffee and light snacks provided.
-Invite a friend and see you there!
+Invite a fried and see you there!

-Men, you may also serve by setting up tables and chairs each month.
-Please email Christy Hageman or Kathy Oppelt, if you can help set up or have SoS questions.
+Please email Christy Hageman or Kathy Oppelt, if you can help set up or have SOS questions.